Adiabatic theory for the area-constrained Willmore flow: Effective action

-\begin{proof} For the forward direction, we use the chain rule to get , If $\theta(\Phi(\z),\z)$ is a critical point of $\W$, i.e. $\W'(\theta(\Phi(\z),z))=0$, then the first factor of r.h.s. of \eqref{3.1} vanishes, and therefore $z$ is a critical point of $G_r$.
+\begin{proof} For the forward direction, we use the chain rule to get If $\theta(\Phi(\z),\z)$ is a critical point of $\W$, i.e. the Fr\'echet derivative $d\W(\theta(\Phi(\z),\z))=0$, then the first factor of r.h.s. of \eqref{3.1} vanishes, and therefore $\z$ is a critical point of $G$.

 Now, suppose $\di_{\z^\al} G(\z) =0$.
 For the backward direction, it suffices to show the pullback $\b W (\Phi(\z),\z)=0$.